 The Family History Library (FHL) of Salt Lake City has a Research Guide for Germany, which is a bit dated, but worth reading. http://www.familysearch.org/eng/search/RG/images/34061_Germany05.pdf On p.
 37 this site translates Ortssippenbücher as “Village Lineage Books.”
 However, a better translation is “Locality Lineage Books” since some parish records (the sources of information for these books) cover more than a single village.

 Information ( birth, marriage, death, citizenship, occupation, etc. – extracted from all available parish records) for individuals in the community is organized alphabetically by surname & chronologically by marriage date.
 The FHL has a large collection of Ortssippenbücher and similar publications.
-You can conduct a search to see if the FHL has a publication about the community of interest to you on the Family History Library Catalog website: http://www.familysearch.org/Eng/Library/FHLC/frameset_fhlc.asp by doing a “Place Search” (select that option from the menu on the right).
+You can conduct a search to see if the FHL has a publication about the community of interest to you on Family Search https://www.familysearch.org/en/.
+You will need to create a free login if you don't already have one to access records on this site.

 Another website of the FHL is: Family Search / Research Wiki: https://wiki.familysearch.org/en/Germany_Genealogy

 Dealing with German genealogy, it discusses the various materials available at the FHL, and cites important bibliographies of family histories, etc.

 The Library of Congress also has a significant collection of Ortssippenbücher.
 A search today resulted in 174 hits, while searches for Ortsfamilienbuch resulted in 54 hits, and for “Familienbuch” resulted in 272 hits.: http://catalog.loc.gov